lukeabela38/Notes/7.Storage/README.md

 - Continous backup to S3
 - Replicates across 3 AZs
 - Fully managed
+- Cost effective option for infrequent, intermittent, sporadic or unpredictable workloads.
+- Non-serverless database cluster for Aurora is called a provisioned DB cluster

+A reader endpoint for an Aurora DB cluster provides load-balancing support for read-only connections to the DB cluster.
+Use the reader endpoint for read operations, such as queries.
+By processing those statements on the read-only Aurora Replicas, this endpoint reduces the overhead on the primary instance.
+It also helps the cluster to scale the capacity to handle simultaneous SELECT queries, proportional to the number of Aurora Replicas in the cluster.
+Each Aurora DB cluster has one reader endpoint.
 ## Redshift

 - Big data analytics service